zack-bitcoin/amoveo-docs/design/land_registry.md

 So, each stem of the verkle tree is a small chunk of the binary tree, holding up to 128 nodes.

-Even though the binary tree is full, the verkle tree is not.
-Sometimes a verkle stem holds less than 128 elements, because it hasn't been filled up yet.

 Verkle efficiency
 ==================